HeroesToolChest/HeroesDataParser/README.md

 - talents: only ability/talent icons are extracted

 Notes:
-- This option only works if you provided a `Heroes of the Storm` directory path for the `-s|--storagePath` option
+- This option only works if a `Heroes of the Storm` directory path is provided for the `-s|--storagePath` option
 - Images are always extracted in `.png` format

 ### Advanced File Configuration
-For more advanced file configurations, you can edit the file `WriterConfig.xml`.
+For more advanced file configurations, edit the file `WriterConfig.xml`.
 Options in the console override the options in the config file.

 ## License
 [MIT license](/LICENSE)